-For Department of Human Services and Family Assistance Office purposes a person is considered to be your partner if you and the person are living together, or usually live together, and are:
+For the Department of Human Services purposes a person is considered to be your partner if you and the person are living together, or usually live together, and are:

-- married. or - in a registered relationship (opposite or same-sex), or - in a de facto relationship (opposite or same-sex).
+- · married, or - in a registered relationship (opposite-sex or same-sex), $\boldsymbol{or}$ - in a de facto relationship (opposite-sex or same-sex).

-Department of Human Services considers a person to be in a de facto relationship from the time they commence living with another person as a member of a couple.
-From 1 July 2009 the Department of Human Services recognises all couples, opposite-sex and same-sex.
+The Department of Human Services considers a person to be in a de facto relationship from the time they commence living with another person as a member of a couple.
+The Department of Human Services recognises all couples, opposite-sex and same-sex.

-This publication has been prepared by the Department of Human Services to give you information about payments and services it delivers on behalf of the Department of Families, Housing, Community Services and Indigenous Affairs (FaHCSIA) and the Department of Education, Employment and Workplace Relations (DEEWR).
+This publication has been prepared by the Department of Human Services to give you information about payments and services it delivers on behalf of the Department of Families, Housing, Community Services and Indigenous Affairs (FaHCSIA), the Department of Education, Employment and Workplace Relations (DEEWR) and the Department of Industry, Innovation, Science, Research and Tertiary Education (DIISRTE).